-For each of FY2016, FY2017, FY2018 and 1H2019, the aggregate director's fee, salaries and allowances and retirement benefits scheme contribution, other benefits in kind and/or discretionary bonuses paid by us to our Directors were approximately RMB696,000, RMB1,039,000, RMB683,000 and RMB405,000, respectively.
+For each of FY2016, FY2017 and FY2018, the aggregate director's fee, salaries and allowances and retirement benefits scheme contribution, other benefits in kind and/or discretionary bonuses paid by us to our Directors were approximately RMB696,000, RMB1,039,000 and RMB683,000, respectively.

-For each of FY2016, FY2017, FY2018 and 1H2019, the aggregate salaries and allowances, other benefits in kind, discretionary bonuses and retirement benefits scheme contribution paid by us to the five highest paid individuals was approximately RMB1,391,000, RMB2,504,000, RMB1,597,000 and RMB994,000, respectively.
+For each of FY2016, FY2017 and FY2018, the aggregate salaries and allowances, other benefits in kind, discretionary bonuses and retirement benefits scheme contribution paid by us to the five highest paid individuals was approximately RMB1,391,000, RMB2,504,000 and RMB1,597,000, respectively.

-We did not pay to our Directors or the five highest paid individuals any inducement fees to join us or as compensation for loss of office for each of FY2016, FY2017, FY2018 and 1H2019.
+We did not pay to our Directors or the five highest paid individuals any inducement fees to join us or as compensation for loss of office for each of FY2016, FY2017 and FY2018.
 Furthermore, none of our Directors waived any compensation for the same period.

-Save as disclosed above, no other emoluments have been paid, or are payable, by us to our Directors and the five highest paid individuals in respect of each of FY2016, FY2017, FY2018 and 1H2019, respectively.
+Save as disclosed above, no other emoluments have been paid, or are payable, by us to our Directors and the five highest paid individuals in respect of each of FY2016, FY2017 and FY2018, respectively.

-Under the arrangements currently in force, we estimate that the aggregate remuneration payable to, and benefits in kind receivable by, our Directors (excluding discretionary benefits or bonus or other fringe benefits) for the financial year ended December 31, 2019 will be approximately [REDACTED].
+Under the arrangements currently in force, we estimate that the aggregate remuneration payable to, and benefits in kind receivable by, our Directors (excluding discretionary benefits or bonus or other fringe benefits) for the financial year ending December 31, 2019 will be approximately RMB1,000,000.